-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness The LEA's experience and education partner feedback revealed that our low-income students possess individualized opportunity gaps that require unique support from teachers to address.
-Scope: LEA-wide because we expect that all students will benefit from the professional development of their classroom teachers, this action is provided on an LEA-wide basis.
-Percentage of 70-day students earning a minimum of 5.5 credits per month (all students and low-income students) Educational Partner Feedback 2.3 Action: Supplemental Tutoring Services Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of low- income students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness A needs assessment and educational feedback revealed that teachers and support staff need additional training to support highly mobile students.
+The LEA's experience and education partner feedback revealed that our low-income students possess individualized opportunity gaps that require unique support from teachers to address.
+Scope: LEA-wide helping low-income, highly mobile students catch up and succeed academically.
+This action is designed to meet the needs most associated with low-income students.
+However, because we expect that all students will benefit from the professional development of their classroom teachers, this action is provided on an LEA-wide basis.
+Percentage of students showing increase in Reading unit benchmark assessments (all students and low-income students) Percentage of 70-day students earning a minimum of 5.5 credits per month (all students and low-income students) Educational Partner Feedback 2.3 Action: Supplemental Tutoring Services Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of lowincome students.
 Low-income students declined in their graduation rate.
 The needs assessment revealed that many court school students have fallen behind academically due to frequent transitions, missed school days, or other challenges.
-Feedback from education partners and research suggests that tutoring can help bridge these gaps by providing targeted assistance in areas where students need additional support, such as reading, math, or writing.
-To meet the unique needs of low-income students, tutoring is individualized to meet the unique needs of the highly mobile designated student groups.
+Feedback from education partners and research suggests that tutoring can help bridge these gaps by providing targeted assistance in areas where students need To meet the unique needs of low-income students, tutoring is individualized to meet the unique needs of the highly mobile designated student groups.
 This includes building rapport and trust with each student and providing individual and small group services targeted to areas of prior instructional gaps experienced by low-income students.
 These services allow students to improve academic understanding, reduce learning opportunities, and earn credits for graduation.
-This action is designed to meet the needs most associated with low- income students.
+This action is designed to meet the needs most associated with low-income students.
 However, this action is provided school-wide because we expect all students to benefit from individualized, supplemental tutoring services.
-Percentage of students showing increase in Math unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Writing unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Reading unit benchmark assessments (all students and low-income students) Graduation Rate ( all students, low-income students) Education Partner Feedback (Worsley)
+Percentage of students showing increase in Math unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Writing unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Reading unit benchmark assessments (all students and low-income students)